UCB-Econ-148/sp23/syllabus.md

 ## Logistics 📆

-**Lecture:** Mondays, Wednesdays, and Fridays, 11AM-12PM
+**Lecture:** Mondays, Wednesdays, and Fridays, 1PM-2PM

-**Lab:** Fridays, 12PM-1PM
+**Discussion Section:** You may go to any discussion sections

 **Office Hours:** Throughout the week; see [Ed](https://edstem.org/us/courses/3251/discussion/201908)

-Lectures, labs, and office hours will be hosted on Zoom.
-See [this post on Ed](https://edstem.org/us/courses/3251/discussion/201908) for the link.
-(We won't make the Zoom link public, so that we don't get Zoom-bombed 💣.)
+Lectures, discussion sections, and office hours will be hosted in-person by default.
+We'll post updates in [this post on Ed](https://edstem.org/) and send out annoucements if there're any changes.

 ---

 ## About 🧐

-From the course catalog: This course is an introduction to computational thinking and quantitative reasoning, designed to prepare students for further coursework in data science, computer science, and statistics (in particular, Foundations of Data Science, Data C8).
-This course emphasizes the use of computation to gain insight about quantitative problems with real data from the social sciences.
+From the course catalog: This course will give the undergraduate student the basic computational building blocks needed to be a good consumer and producer of applied economics work.
+Students will work to acquire data through APIs, access census data, or download from replication repositories.
+The course will cover wrangling data, working with incomplete or unstructured data, joining and merging data, exploratory data analysis and data visualization.
+The course will cover many aspects of preparing data for econometric analysis.
+Practices around literate code, open science tools, reproducibility, and data management will also be covered.

-Data 94 uses the Python language to teach computation.
-It also uses the Jupyter Notebook environment, which makes it easy to get started with programming without needing to use a text editor and terminal and is very popular in data science applications.
+Econ 148 uses the Python language to teach computation.
+It also uses the Jupyter Notebook environment, which makes it easy to get started with programming without needing to use a text editor and terminal and is very popular in data science applications. **Note that Data 8 is a prerequisite to this class, but Data 100 or Econ 140/141 is not.**

 This class serves a different purposes than several other classes that may sound similar.
 Specifically:
-- **Data 8**: Data 94 does not cover nearly as much statistics and inference as Data 8.
-Instead, it dives deeper into Python and its applications in data science.
-After taking this class, you will be well-equipped to take Data 8 and focus on the inference.
+- **Data 8**: Econ 148 does not cover more statistics and inference than in Data 8.
+Instead, it dives deeper into Python and its applications in economics.
+After taking this class, you will be obtain, clean, and analyze economics data independently, and be well-equipped (in terms of data science skills) to write a paper/thesis and do economics research.
-- **CS 10**: While CS 10 is also an introductory computing class, it focuses less on Python and data science, and more on abstract ideas in computing.
-It is a fantastic alternative to Data 94.
+- **Data 100**: Econ 148 is an alternative to Data 100 with more focus on data science techniques relevant to economics.
+Students who have taken Data 100 are suggested NOT to take this class.
+- **Data 88E**: Econ 148 is an "upgrade" to Data 88E.
+You will learn more data science skills with real-life datasets.
+We will also use "industry-standard" packages (the ones that are actually being used in research and workplaces).
 - **CS 61A and CS 88**: While these courses also teach Python, they serve a slightly different purpose - namely, they are designed to introduce students to computer science, not to computing in data science.
 They cover the Python language in far greater detail than we will, but they do not cover how to work with real-world data.
-They are also substantially more fast-paced than this course.
+- **Econ 140/141**: Econ 140/141 focuses more on how to arrive at the right conclusion using statistical techniques (like various forms of regressions) given a cleaned dataset.
+Econ 148 focuses more on how to get this dataset, make it a cleaned dataset, and produce exploratory data analysis before diving into main regression.
+(This is not a trivial portion!
+Economists spend around 1/3 of their time on getting and cleaning data when doing empirical research!)

-If you have already taken any of these courses, Data 94 is not the right course for you.
-But if you haven't -- welcome!
+If you have already taken the prerequisite Data 8, and interested in learning more about how to apply data science skills in economics -- welcome!
 You're in the right place 😎.
-What also makes Data 94 different is its small size – Data 94 will have just 30 students in Spring 2021.

 The rough topic breakdown is as follows:

-- Weeks 1-6: Python basics in the Jupyter notebook environment.
-- Weeks 7-10: Working with real-world tabular data using `datascience` (the library used in Data 8).
-- Weeks 11-13: Data visualization.
-- Weeks 14-15: Probability and simulation.
-Special topics, as time permits.
+- TBD

 Slides and code will be posted after each lecture, and they will cover everything you are required to know for the course.
 There is no one textbook that covers the content of this course the way we intend on covering it, though we will link supplementary readings.

 Also, note that the course will emphasize the use of real-world data.
 Some possible datasets include
-- Data from media markets in Pennsylvania and data on Congress members’ ages
-- California housing prices data
-- COVID cases
-- Bay Area bike sharing usage data
-- Vehicle fuel efficiency data
-- Sports data
+- TBD

 You will leave the course being able to independently apply the skills you've learned to datasets of your own choosing.